doubleobenjamin/agent-zero/docs/refactoring/documentation-index.md

-# Agent Zero Refactoring: Documentation Index
+# Enhanced Agent Zero: Documentation Index

 ## Overview

-This document provides a comprehensive index of all documentation that autonomous agents will need to reference when working on their assigned tasks.
-Each section is organized by task and includes both local repository files and external documentation links.
+This document provides a comprehensive index of all documentation for the enhanced Agent Zero implementation.
+This is a clean implementation with no migration requirements, featuring Qdrant (production vector database), Graphiti (temporal knowledge graphs), Cognee (advanced knowledge processing), Agno (multi-agent orchestration), and ACI (standardized tool interfaces).
+Each section is organized by development phase and includes all necessary references for autonomous agents working on their assigned tasks.

 ## Core Repository Structure